Ideal Triangulations and Once-Punctured Surface Bundles: Crushing and Inflating Triangulations

 \begin{lemma} Let $M$ be an orientable, compact, irreducible, $\partial$-irreducible 3-manifold with non-empty connected boundary homeomorphic to a torus.
 There exists an inflation triangulation $\mathcal T$ of $M$ having length 2.
 Further, there is an algorithm to construct such a $\mathcal T$ from any given ideal triangulation $\mathcal T^*$. \end{lemma}

-\begin{proof} There exists an algorithm \cite{Bing, Jaco2003, Moise} to construct an ideal triangulation $\mathcal T^*$ of $M$.
+\begin{proof} Let such a 3-manifold $M$ be given, and let $\mathcal T^*$ be an ideal triangulation of $M$.
+By \cite{Bing, Jaco2003, Moise} there exists an algorithm to construct an ideal triangulation of $M$.
 Let $\mathcal T_\xi$ be an inflation of $\mathcal T^*$ constructed as in \cite{Jaco14} by way of the frame $\xi$.
 By Case 1 of Proposition \ref{shortin}, we may form an inflation triangulation $\mathcal T'$ having no crossing tetrahedra.
 As $\xi$ is a frame and $\partial M$ is a torus, $\xi$ must consist of exactly two or three branches.

 First, assume $\mathcal T'$ has two branches.
 Then repeated application of Case 2 of Proposition \ref{shortin} reduces the number of band tetrahedra to two and the conclusion of the lemma holds.

 Now, assume $\mathcal T'$ has three branches.
 By repeated application of Case 2 of Proposition \ref{shortin}, we construct an inflation triangulation $\mathcal T''$ having three branches, each containing one band tetrahedron.
 Choose $b_i$, a band tetrahedron.
 Note each face of $b_i$, corresponding to a trapezoid of the induced cell-decomposition $\mathcal C_X$ on the complement of the boundary-linking surface $S'$ in $\mathcal T'$ is identified to one of, $p_j,p_k$, the two branch-point tetrahedra.
 Let $\sigma$ be the common face of $b_i$ and $p_j$ and consider a site-swap at $\sigma$.
 Let $p'$ be the tetrahedron of $P$ after the 2-3 move which contains a face, $\tau$, included in the material boundary of $\mathcal T''$.
 The boundary-linking surface, $S''$ in $\mathcal T''$, meets $\widetilde p'$ in two normal triangles parallel to $\tau$, thus $\widetilde p'$ is a branch-point tetrahedron.
 The face of $P$ in $\tilde p'$ that corresponds to the face in $\tilde b$ identified to $\tilde p_k$ remains identified to $\tilde p_k$.
 This implies $\mathcal T''$ is an inflation triangulation with two branches.
 Again, repeated application of Case 2 of Proposition \ref{shortin} reduces the number of band tetrahedra to two completing the proof. \end{proof}